Music of Lebanon: Lebanese record labels

-Baidaphon is a Lebanese record company, established by the Baida family in the 20th century.
+Baidaphon was a Lebanese-owned record company, established by the Baida family in the 20th century.
 It was founded in Berlin, where Michel Baida alongside his two cousins Butrus, Jibran, and Farajallah, a Lebanese recording artist, had sealed a business deal with a German company.

-Baidaphon recordings were made in Berlin and were then marketed and sold in Beirut.
+Baidaphon recordings were made in Berlin and marketed and sold in Beirut.
 With the help of European engineers, the label began recording in Lebanon in 1907.
-By the mid 1920s Baidaphon had offices across the Arab world, becoming a Middle Eastern record company.
+By the mid 1920s Baidaphon had offices across the Arab world, becoming an important Middle Eastern record company.
 Mail-order businesses, located in Berlin, sold items to European markets and reached North and South American markets as well.
 In the early 1930s, the partners split apart after the death of Butrus Baida.
 The Egyptian singer and composer Mohammed Abdel Wahab became the new partner and helped transform the Egyptian branch of the company, by naming it “Cairophone Records” in the 1940s.
 Meanwhile, Baidaphon had expanded its influence in the Levant and North African regions.

 The Lebanese electronic music label, Thawra Records was developed by Red Bull Music Academy and producer Etyen in 2019 with the mission of giving voices to local artists.
 Beirut Records, founded by Hiba Abou Haidar helps support Lebanese rappers.